astrodroid/functionrefactor/README.rst

       /* ... */
     };

 However for the example above a float precision is adequate, making the template argument unnecessary.
 In practice you can just as well do all that manually, bit it gets too much tiresome if you have a large codebase to convert.

-   functionrefactor replaces the template declaration with a using statement making the previous example as this:

   .. code-block:: cpp